IndianBoy42/tree-sitter-just/README.md

 }
 ```

 Dont forget to `:TSInstall` after adding this.
-With this method you do not have to add this repo as a plugin
+With this method you do not have to add this repo as a plugin.
 If you run into problems relating to C++ 11 features, try including this in your setup (you may have to `brew install gcc@11`):
 ```lua
 require"nvim-treesitter.install".compilers = {"gcc-11"}